 George must have left Harbison Walker shortly after the 1910 census.
-He and Joseph relocated to Williamsburg for their wood cutting opportunity about 1911 /1912.
+He and Joseph relocated to Williamsburg for their wood cutting opportunity about 1911/1912.
 When they returned to Mt.
-Union after Bertha Showalter recovered from her miscarriage, Joseph took a job with Harbison Walker where his brother George had previously worked.
+Union after Bertha Showalter's recovered from her miscarriage, Joseph took a job with Harbison Walker, like his brother George had done in the past.
 Don't know if George returned to Harbison Walker as well.

 Ten years later, the census of 1920 shows George Showalter living at 34 Water Street in the center of Mt.
 Union.
 His home sat between the tracks of the mainline Pennsylvania Railroad and the East Broad Top Railroad.
-Many of the homes on Water Street were built and owned by one of the brick work companies like Harbison Walker for rental to employees.
+Many of the homes on Water Street were built and owned by one of the brick works companies for rental to employees.